UnforeseenOcean/Underwatch-neue/documentations/instructions.md

 Buuuuuut it still doesn't change the fact that you're playing a shit game and the developer certainly didn't give a flying fuck about your or his safety.

 ## Game over
 So, you've got your first ever game over screen.

 Congrats!

-But you get nothing, because your life is miserable and I want to kill myself right now.
+But it doesn't matter because your life is miserable and I want to kill myself right now.

+(Yes, it really doesn't matter.
+At all.
+You lost.
+That's all.)

+## Basic interactions instruction

+1. Sit in front of your laptop or computer.
+Do not sit ON the laptop or computer, you idiot.
+2. Open and/or turn on the laptop or the computer you want to play the game on.
+3. Double click or click then press enter on the game's icon.
+4. Start the game, you moron.
+5. Hey, are you sleeping?
+Hey!
+HEY!!!
+6. You just point at stuff and shoot them until they die, okay?
+You just play it exactly like you would with Relic Hunters Zero or Enter the Gungeon.

+## Closing up
+This is how you should play this game.
+But you obviously don't give a fuck.